 The ODFW website has several helpful resources for deer and elk hunters, including:

-- help prevent the spread of chronic wasting disease
+- Things you can do to help prevent the spread of chronic wasting disease to Oregon

 - 10 tips for being a better cougar hunter